Stress and vowel reduction in English: Compound words

 Full vowels are commonly, but not always, preserved in unstressed syllables in compound words, such as in bedsheet, moonlit, tentpeg, snowman, and kettledrum.
-However, in some compounds that are used fairly frequently and therefore more familiarly, the vowel of the unstressed part may be reduced in contrast to compounds that are not: thus, postman //ˈpoʊstmən// but snowman //ˈsnoʊmæn//; England //ˈɪŋɡlənd// but Thailand //ˈtaɪlænd//; cupboard //ˈkʌbə(r)d// but blackboard //ˈblækbɔː(r)d//.
+However, in some compounds that are used fairly frequently and therefore more familiarly, the vowel of the unstressed part may be reduced in contrast to compounds that are not: thus, postman //ˈpoʊstmən// but snowman //ˈsnoʊmæn//; England //ˈɪŋɡlənd// but Thailand //ˈtaɪlænd//; cupboard //ˈkʌbərd// but blackboard //ˈblækbɔːrd//.

 Degrees of lexical stress

 Descriptions with primary and secondary stress

 In many phonological approaches, and in many dictionaries, English is represented as having two levels of stress: primary and secondary.
 In every lexical word, and in some grammatical words, one syllable is identified as having primary stress, though in monosyllables the stress is not generally marked.
 In addition, longer words may have one or more syllables identified as having secondary stress.
 Syllables that have neither primary nor secondary stress are called unstressed.

 In International Phonetic Alphabet transcriptions, primary stress is denoted with /ˈ/ and secondary stress with /ˌ/.
 IPA stress marks are placed before the stressed syllable.
 When citing words in English spelling, primary stress is sometimes denoted with an acute accent ´ and secondary stress with a grave accent `, placed over the vowel of the stressed syllable.

 Secondary stress is frequently indicated in the following cases: